mikeoertli/podcast-rss/README.md

 folders are going away.
 For foreseeable future, this script assumes you have somewhere to host files, it is agnostic as to that location.

+###HOSTING FILES
+I recommend a Linode instance, they start at $5/month.
+You can host it yourself very easily too, but keep in mind that the root directory you use might need to be publicly visible (for Overcast it does - the Overcast server needs to be able to query the directory you put these files in.)

 ###TO RUN
 Right now, this script requires being located in the same directory as the